 - Going too slow can be dangerous too.
 Parents generally emphasize the importance of not speeding, but some teens, scared of driving, tend to try to drive too slowly.
 Teach your teen to drive with the flow of traffic.
 Starting on roads with lower speed limits can help your teen feel more comfortable driving with the flow of traffic.
 Then you can move to roads with higher speed limits.

 No matter how careful you and your teen are on the road, accidents can be caused by other drivers.
-If you were injured in a car accident, our Columbia injury lawyers can help you.
+If you were injured in a car accident, our South Carolina car accident lawyers can help you.
 Contact us for a free consultation.